singhsatyaprakash/DBMS-PBL/backend/README.md

 # University Management System API Documentation

-This document provides a complete overview of the backend API for the University Management System, including authentication, user management, bulk operations, and announcement uploads.
+This document provides a complete overview of the backend API for the University Management System, including authentication, faculty/student management, courses, subjects, semester-wise subject mapping, bulk operations, and announcement uploads.
 It also details the database schema for all models.

 ---